 ETS Proactive Communications Helps Owners, Management and Tenants Prepare for the Inevitable

-Severe storms are inevitable and the costs to major commercial properties is inevitable.
+Severe storms are inevitable and with it, the cost to major commercial properties is inevitable.
 CRE Owners don’t have to be sitting ducks if they engage proactively utilizing communication solutions offered by Electronic Tenant Solutions.

 A recent article at GlobeSt.com weighs in about the danger to commercial real estate and the financial risks to owners when buildings are damaged in such weather events.
-And by weather events, we’re not talking about a rain storm, in fact, did you know The Weather Channel recently reported that “almost 50 million Americans from Wisconsin to Ohio and Kentucky are facing threats of severe thunderstorms and possible tornadoes” this summer season?
+And by weather events, we’re not talking about a rain storm, in fact, did you know The Weather Channel in the past had reported that “almost 50 million Americans from Wisconsin to Ohio and Kentucky faced threats of severe thunderstorms and possible tornadoes” during the summer season?
 Yes.
 Seriously.
 And those folks in major real estate markets are equally affected.
 GlobeSt.com states that major hits from severe weather threats to CRE Owners come from lack of very specific kind of insurance coverages: Loss of Rents Coverage; and Law and Ordinance Coverage.

 CRE OWNERS, BE WARNED, BUT BE EVEN MORE PREPARED